somiljain7/somiljain7/readme.md

 # this is somil jain(CODERATWORK7) (http://somiljain7.github.io)
 I am a researcher who is trying to breakthrough  .
+- Currently an AI/ML Developer @ Aerocraft Engineering  .
-- 🔭 I’m currently a Junior Research fellow @ NIT Karnataka, Surathkal
+- 🔭 I was a Junior Research fellow @ NIT Karnataka, Surathkal
 - 👯 I’m looking to collaborate on research regarding speech , text and image based models.
 - 💬 Delivered several talks and seminars at colleges regarding blockchain and ML.
 - 😄 i was president of MOZILLA CAMPUS CLUB BVUCOEP [@mozilla-campus-club-bvducoep](https://mozilla-campus-club-bvducoep.github.io/) (2021-2022)